 *This post may contain affiliate links.
 Please read our disclosure for more information

-So, I wanted to find several women who are doing the van life alone to see how they do it, why they do it, and whether they’d recommend living in a camper van full-time to other women.
+So, I wanted to find several women who are living in a van conversion alone to see how they do it, why they do it, and whether they’d recommend living in a camper van full-time to other women.
 Overall, I found all their stories very inspirational.
-These are brave, no nonsense, intrepid adventurers!
+These are brave, no-nonsense, intrepid adventurers!
 Love it.

-Jessica Ward, lived in van solo for 2 years
+Jessica Ward, lived in a cargo van solo for 2 years

-What was the biggest challenge of embarking on van life alone?
+What was the biggest challenge about living in a van full time alone?

 My most pervasive challenge was loneliness.
 To unplug from society’s mold of what a normal day should look like, or a normal dwelling, begins to stir up some deep philosophical questions in your mind.
 It’s totally uncharted territory.
 How do you feel when everyone else around you is living a different way?
 What significance about myself do I draw from this?

-How to you maintain a level of safety living in a van full-time?
+How do you maintain a level of safety living in a van full time?

-In the planning stages of my journey, I had several panic attacks when thinking about life in a van.
+In the planning stages of my journey, I had several panic attacks when thinking about living in a van full time.
 It occurred to me early on that my idea of safety was directly tied to structure and form.
 I felt safe within the walls of my brick-and-mortar condo.
 Like, this fabricated box was the lone condition of my foundation of personal security.
 That blew my mind!
 I knew I had to shift that perspective, and I did.

 Safety, for me, became a daily practice of trusting the world and my intuition.
 I adopted a state of mind that I was inherently safe.
 If anything felt fishy about a place, I simply moved on.
 It didn’t matter whether I got that fishy feeling at 3am or not.
 I owed it to myself to be 100% comfortable with where I was at all times.
 That tactic served me so well because I had no issues during my time living in a van conversion.